CoronaVac (Sinovac) COVID-19 Vaccine Description

 August 25, 2020 - Sinovac Biotech Ltd., a leading provider of biopharmaceutical products in China, today announced it had signed agreements with PT Bio Farma, a leading biopharmaceutical company in Indonesia, for the supply, local production, and technology licensing in respect of the CoronaVac, Sinovac’s inactivated vaccine candidate against COVID-19.

 July 21, 2020 - "Trials of CoronaVac, one of the vaccines that have advanced furthest in testing in the world, will begin at the Clinical Hospital of Sao Paulo," the state's governor, Joao Doria, told a news conference.
 Sinovac is partnering with a Brazilian public health research center, the Butantan Institute, on the trials.

-July 16, 2020 - China-owned Sinovac announced that its employees, including top executives, received experimental vaccine shots even before the government approved testing in people, reported the AP.
+July 16, 2020 - The AP reported that China-owned Sinovac announced that its employees, including top executives, received experimental vaccine shots even before the government approved testing in people.

 July 6, 2020 - Sinovac Biotech Ltd. announced an update to its previously announced partnership with Butantan, a leading Brazilian producer of immunobiological products and vaccines.

 July 3, 2020 - Reuters reported Brazilian health regulator Anvisa approved clinical trials of a potential coronavirus vaccine developed by China’s Sinovac.
 Sao Paulo state Governor Joao Doria said 9,000 volunteers have already been registered to test the vaccine against COVID-19.